 Upon graduation in December and May, the DPD director will review the files of all students receiving BS degrees in Nutrition from the dietetics major.
-Verification statements will be issued to those students who fulfill all requirements for the dietetics major specified during the year they entered the program.
+Verification statements will be issued to those students who fulfill all requirements for the university and the dietetics major (DPD grade requirements and KRDN learning outcomes benchmarks) specified during the year they entered the program.
 The course requirements for the major as outlined in the undergraduate catalog for the year the student entered the program (and reflected in the student's degree progress report) will be adhered to as the graduation course requirements.
 A digitally signed and validated copy of the verification statement will be emailed to the graduate and one copy will remain on file in the department.
 Verification statements will be emailed to the graduate within six weeks of graduation.